ioworker0/ioworker0/README.md

 Hi there

-I’m currently working on the Linux Kernel :p
+I caught fire coding and working on Linux Kernel :p